 In addition to her Bachelor of Science in Operational and Broadcast Meteorology from Mississippi State University, Wren has degrees in Chemistry and Anthropology from the University of Minnesota-Twin Cities.
 She is also a member of the American Meteorological Society.

 In her free time, Wren enjoys visiting schools and chatting about weather and science.
-Wren's ecstatic to be back home in the Twin Cities, where she loves to trail run, bike, and cross country ski in the winter.
+Wren's ecstatic to be back home in the Twin Cities, with her husband Adam, and their cat, Charlie.
+Wren loves to trail run, bike, and cross country and downhill ski in the winter.
 She also loves watching baseball, hockey and winter sports in general.
 Wren is excited to again access the art scene in the Twin Cities.
 When she can find some extra time, Wren draws, paints and does pottery.
-Wren is excited to be back in the Twin Cities with her fiancé Adam, and their cat Charlie.
-Wren and Adam are looking forward to their wedding this October!